RavensbourneWebMedia/Digital_Advertising/sessions/05/README.md

 I will then use this as the basis of my feedback and points for improvement.

+## Online Uploads

+Your deadline today for online uploads is 4pm.
+Let's work together to make your formative uploads.

+Do you have any questions at all?

 ## Course Feedback

 In order to make the course better we would love to have your honest and professional feedback on the Digital Advertising / Web Media course.

+I have made a nearpod, a type of interactive presentation, where you can [feed back your throughts.](https://share.nearpod.com/vsph/ca3qCHNgNu) I will ensure that your names aren't visable.
+Let's take a moment to fill out the feedback.

+Please join with the code: UPGTC

+I will take the class question by question.
+Please give as much context to your answers as possible.

 # Homework

+As part of the session next week we will be thinking about laying out your Digital Advertising branding in indesign.
+This week you should have shown your formative presentation with an inital idea of your branding.

+Now it's time to refine this look and feel as you will need to bring the following for next week: